vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 NSX ALB requires a license to enable and utilize the available load balancing features.
 The following license editions are supported for VMware Tanzu for Kubernetes Operations:

-- VMware NSX Advance Load Balancer Enterprise Edition.
+- VMware NSX Advance Load Balancer Enterprise Edition
-- VMware NSX Advanced Load Balancer essentials for Tanzu.
+- VMware NSX Advanced Load Balancer essentials for Tanzu

 The Enterprise Edition is the default licensing tier for an Avi Controller.
 A new Avi Controller is set up in the Enterprise Edition licensing tier, and the Controller can be switched from one edition to another.
 For more information about NSX ALB Feature comparison, see [NSX Advanced Load Balancer Editions](https://avinetworks.com/docs/22.1/nsx-alb-license-editions/#feature-comparison).